dsibal2218/Election_analysis/README.md

 # Election_analysis
 Overview: We were asked to provide a written analysis of the election audit for the election commission.
 We have already gathered information on candidate votes (percentages and winning).
 The election commission is asking for new results for the voter turnout for each county, percentage of  votes from each county out of the total count and county with the highest turnout.
-The request also include that we have a clearly written outline overview of the analysis methodologies.
+The request also include that we have a clearly written outline overview of the analysis methodologies and how this same analysis could be applied for other similar analyses.

 ## Requirements and Details of the Analysis
 1. For this challenge, we are to use for loops and conditional statements with membership and logical operators to find the requested results.
-Then, print the results tot he command line and save them to a text file.
+Then, print the results to the command line and save them to a text file.

 2. We were to initialize a county list and dictionaries that will hold county names, the key and votes cast for each county as the value.